elgigantegoesgit/navbar/README.md

-# t
+# vue 3 navbar

+# this t up there is important, if deleted, commit from codesandbox not possible ("Error: t undefined")

-# simple table template, tests with environment variable process.env.NODE_ENV, json file as array-of-objects-import, input field with watcher, simple filter, simple modal popup window, navbar added
+# simple table template, tests with environment variable process.env.NODE_ENV, json file as array-of-objects-import, input field with watcher, simple filter, simple modal popup window, navbar, content marginTop adaptive to navbar height

 # Install: If error "invalid hoster" occurs, create vue.config.js file in root directory (where also package.json is), with this content: